grpc/proposal/L46-core-tls-credential-API.md

 ## Abstract

 This proposal aims to provide a new TLS credentials API with the following features:
-1. credential reloading: reload transport credentials periodically from various sources, e.g. from credential files, or users' customized Provider implementations, without shutting down
+1. Credential reloading: reload transport credentials periodically from various sources, e.g. from credential files, or users' customized Provider implementations, without shutting down.
-1. custom verification behaviors: performing a user-specified check at the end of normal authentication and separately giving the ability to fully customize chain building and verification.
+1. Customizable verification of the peer certificate: perform custom validation checks on the peer's certificate chain after it has been verified to chain up to a root of trust, or fully customize path building and cryptographic verification.
-1. TLS version configuration: optionally configure the minimum and maximum of the TLS version that will be used in the handshake
+1. TLS version configuration: optionally configure the minimum and maximum of the TLS versions to be negotiated during the handshake.
-1. support for certificate revocation via Certificate Revocation Lists (CRLs)
+1. Support for certificate revocation via Certificate Revocation Lists (CRLs).

 ## Background

-The current TLS implementation in gRPC C core has some restrictions:
+The current TLS implementation (the SSL credentials API) in gRPC C core has some restrictions:
-1. lack of the credential reloading support.
-Once an application starts, it can never reload its identity key/cert-chain and root certificates without shutting down
+1. Lack of the credential reloading support.
+Once an application starts, it can never reload its identity key/cert-chain and root certificates without shutting down.
-1. inflexibility in the peer verification.
-In a mutual TLS scenario, servers would always perform certificate verification, and clients would always perform certificate verification as well as default hostname check.
-No customized checks can be introduced.
+1. Inflexibility in the peer verification.
+There is no API to add additional custom verification checks.
-1. inability to choose the maximum/minimum TLS version supported in OpenSSL/BoringSSL for use
+1. Inability to choose the maximum/minimum TLS version to be negotiated during the TLS handshake.

-There have always been some ad hoc requests on GitHub Issue Page for supporting these features.
-The demands for a more flexible and configurable API have increased with the emerging needs in the cloud platform.

-One common requirement is to skip the hostname verification check if a client has a different way of validating the server's identity in different platforms.
-For example, it's becoming more and more popular to use SPIFFE ID as the identity format, but a valid certificate using SPIFFE ID doesn't necessarily contain the dnsName in the SAN field, which might cause hostname verification to fail.

-Another requirement is to reload the root and identity credentials without shutting down the server, because certificates will eventually expire and the ability to rotate the certificates is essential to a cloud application.

-Besides requests from Open Source Community, with the growth of GCP, we've seen more and more internal use cases of these features.
+1. No support for certificate revocation.

-Hence we propose an API that will meet the following requirements:
+We propose an API that will meet the following requirements:

 1. Flexible enough to support multiple use cases.
-Users should be able to write their own reloading or verification logic if the provided ones doesn't fit their needs
+Users should be able to write their own reloading or verification logic if the provided ones do not fit their needs.
-1. The credentials reloading should be efficient.
-We shall reload only when needed rather than reloading per TLS connection
+1. The credential reloading should be efficient.
+We shall reload only when needed rather than reloading per TLS connection.
-1. C core API needs to be simple enough, so that most of existing SSL credentials in wrapped languages can migrate to call this new API
+1. C core API needs to be simple enough, so that most of existing SSL credentials in wrapped languages can migrate to call this new API.

 ### Related Proposals: